In this article, we'll cover:

 How to use the phonetic alphabet

 However, sometimes, the biggest changes start with a few simple steps.
-Training your team on how to use the NATO phonetic alphabet is one of the easiest ways to improve your customer service.
+Training your team on using the NATO phonetic alphabet is one of the easiest ways to improve your customer service.
 Checking details with customers and clients using the phonetic alphabet reduces the risk of mistakes.
 It means that you get all the details right the first time around, so there’s less need for repetition.

 At the same time, the phonetic alphabet demonstrates the professional nature of your team.
 This leads to happier customers who feel that they can trust you for an excellent level of service.